 Customer Service is critical to the success of any business that deals with customers.
 Strong customer service can build services and visibility as we distinguish ourselves as a world-class utility.
-The Customer Service Department is composed primarily of Customer Service Representatives and Meter Readers.
+The Customer Service Department is composed primarily of Customer Service Representatives and Meter Technicians.
 Customer Service Representatives interact with customers to provide information in response to inquiries about services.

 They handle and resolve customer’s concerns, assist individuals with opening accounts, accept payments, gather information by phone or in person and receive orders for services to be installed, turned on, turned off or changed.
 Customer Service Representatives use multi-line telephones, fax machines and personal computers.
 They also may resolve billing concerns and explain how to navigate the Internet site to make payments, sign up for services and receive general information.

-Meter Readers read water consumption meters and record the volume used.
+Meter Technicians read water consumption meters and record the volume used.
 They serve both residential and commercial consumers, either walking or driving along a designated route using mobile interrogators.
 Their duties include inspecting the meters and their connections, turning service on or off, making repairs and keeping track of usage and record reasons for any extreme fluctuations in volume.

 Customer Service Representatives work in areas that are clean and well lit.
 They spend much of their day talking to the public in person or on the phone.
-And because they usually share the same workspace, it may be crowded and noisy.
+And because they usually share the same work-space, it may be crowded and noisy.
 Their work may be repetitious and stressful when trying to service the needs of a difficult or angry customer.
 They may be exposed to a video display terminal for long periods of time.
-Meter Readers usually work outdoors in all types of weather as they travel through communities and neighborhoods taking readings.
+Meter Technicians usually work outdoors in all types of weather as they travel through communities and neighborhoods taking readings.
 All employees normally work a standard 40 hours a week, Monday through Friday.